Pitching FAQ

 SongU.com regularly runs cool extra Special Event pitches outside of our regular pitches to give our members additional opportunities to have their songs heard by hit songwriters and publishers resulting in co-write opportunities, or “staff-writer for a day” experiences, and more.
 Special event pitches have an additional small cost in credits depending on how much we have to compensate the guests for their time.
 Special event pitches are always announced in the weekly campus news and will appear at the top of the pitch listings on the Pitching Opportunities page.

-4. What does "Broadcast Quality" mean?
+4. What does broadcast quality mean?

 Your coach has one primary focus -- to work with you on the song you submit to make it as good as possible based on your level of writing and your goals.
 Pitch guests are looking for very specific songs based on their own project and their own current needs.
+Bring your song to a Song Feedback course or keep an eye out for special Behind-The-Scenes listening sessions where the songplugger will listen and decide on your song in a live session.

+Profesional songwriters are rejected all the time.
+Hall of Fame songwriter Rory Bourke once said, "If you're not getting rejected every day, you're not doing your job as a songwriter."
 Here are some of the most common reasons why a guest might "pass" on a song:

 The song is good but doesn't beat what they already have for the pitch – While we may not agree with their decisions all the time; we do have to respect their judgment.